 Oats are healthy, and therefore, so is oatmeal.
 As long as you refrain from adding heaping tablespoons of sugar, oatmeal is one of the easiest and healthiest breakfasts to make.

-If you want to feel satiated for longer, then we recommend steel cut oats, which is the kind we used in our overnight oat recipe.
+If you want to feel satiated for longer periods of time, then we recommend steel-cut oats, which is the kind we used in our overnight oat recipe.
 Or, if you want convenience, then choose quick oats.

 Full of vitamins, minerals, and most importantly, fiber, you can be sure to get your family’s day off on the right foot when you serve oatmeal for breakfast.